narengan/cis/caching-with-page-rules.md

 This feature returns an HTTP status 503.
 When servers are online again, CIS seamlessly takes visitors to regular browsing.

-If the requested page is not in the cache, the visitor is taken to an error page that informs them the page they are requesting is offline.
+If the requested page is not in the cache, the visitor sees an error page that informs them the page they are requesting is offline.
 **Note**: If a **Cache Everything** page rule is enabled with expiration times set lower than the caching frequency it causes the **Serve Stale Content** to be purged in the corresponding interval.